 LaGuardia Community College is a nationally recognized leader among community colleges for boundary-breaking success educating non-native students.
-You will have at your disposal New York's largest ESL Program which includes an extensive Education and Language Acquisition Department offering advanced academic courses in 12 modern languages and preparatory courses to help you read, write, and speak English proficiently; The Center for Immigrant Education and Training provides free educational and job training services; and resources like the Writing Center and Communication Skills Department will ensure that you're handing in your best work.
-With 160 countries represented and 127 native languages spoken by our students, faculty and staff, there is no better place to explore, experiment, and learn.
+You will have at your disposal New York's largest ESL Program which includes an extensive Education and Language Acquisition Department offering advanced academic courses in 12 modern languages and preparatory courses to help you read, write, and speak English proficiently; With 160 countries represented and 127 native languages spoken by our students, faculty and staff, there is no better place to explore, experiment, and learn.
 LaGuardia will give you the inspiration and tools you need to take charge, challenge expectations and write your own future.

 You are an International Student if you hold a temporary student visa while enrolled at the College.
 If you are a resident alien, permanent resident, refugee, or citizen who attended a higher-learning institution in a foreign country, you are a Transfer Student; if you attended a secondary school only and it was in a foreign country, you are a Freshman Applicant.